 all Science worksheets

-The complexity of nature is studied in intricate detail using a digital microscope in this fascinating science activity for EYFS and KS1 children.
-It is aimed at Key Stage 1 and EYFS pupils and should be done with a parent or carer.
+This kids' science activity looks at the properties of fabrics.
+It is aimed at Key Stage 1 pupils and should be done with a parent or carer.

 A worksheet designed to prompt a discussion about the differences between day and night.

 An investigation into the effect of pushing various objects.
 This includes extension activities to encourage your child to investigate further.

 A worksheet encouraging children to match types of rock (igneous, sedimentary, metamorphic) with their descriptions.

 A worksheet to help your child think about the properties of different materials, with prompt words at the bottom.

 Help your child to plan an investigation into friction using the grid on this worksheet.

 Worksheet with a list of statement about friction which children need to sort into 'correct' and 'incorrect' boxes.